silshack/fall2013/people.markdown

 {% endfor %}

 ### {{ site.course.title }} Participants

+I want to know more about you!
+Later in class we'll enter in all of your information like mine is.
+For now, please fill out this [Questionaire](https://docs.google.com/forms/d/17ARiUX0_7klnWME0vbFzeK9SyskuvB4Lgj3VZDdBTu0/viewform).

 {% for a in site.authors do %}
   {% assign adata = a[0] %}
   {% assign thisauthor = site.authors[adata] %}